 5 Tips for Attracting Top Talent to Your Small Business

-In small businesses, it’s vitally important that each employee connects with the company’s mission.
-When you’re hiring new employees, make sure you share your mission every chance you get.
-Not everyone will agree with the mission, but you don’t want to hire those people anyway.
-The people who love your mission will want to work for you.
+In small companies, it’s vital that each employee connects with the company’s mission.
+When you’re hiring new workers, share your mission every chance you get.
+It won’t resonate with everyone, but it will align with the values of the people who genuinely want to work for you.

-Maybe you can’t offer catered lunches every day, but you do offer quite a few vacation days or a great 401(k) plan.
-Let your future employees know about any and all perks you can offer them.
+Maybe you can’t offer catered lunches every day, but you do offer quite a few vacation days and a casual dress code.
+Let your future staff members know about all the perks you can offer them.

-No matter how great your culture is or how many perks you offer, it might still come down to the money.
-Find out what small businesses in your area are offering for similar positions, then (at least) match it.
-Why would someone want to be a cashier at your store for $8 an hour if they can work down the street for $9 an hour?
+No matter how great your culture is or how many perks you provide, it might still come down to the money.
+Find out what small businesses in your area are offering for similar positions, then try to match or exceed it.
+Read also: How Much Should I Pay My Employees?

-In larger companies, employees might only have one job to do and it can take years to advance.
+In larger companies, employees might only have one job to do, and it can take years to advance.
 That’s not the case in small companies.
-Your employees will get to wear a lot of different hats and can advance faster than in larger companies.
-Let prospective employees know that you offer them training and that their work impacts every part of the company.
+Your team members will get to wear a lot of different hats and might get promoted fairly quickly.
+Let prospective staff members know that you offer training and show that their work will impact every part of the company.